Baphomet42/Data-Packs/README.md

     + Worlds running this datapack should be set to Easy, Normal, or Hard Mode (not Peaceful)
         + Running this in Peaceful Mode could cause problems with vital entities unable to be summoned
         + Turning off spawning with `/gamerule doMobSpawning false` is ok
+        + `/gamerule mobGriefing false` is recommended (but technically not required)
+            + This prevents enderman from moving blocks and breaking equipment
     + Simulation distance should be high enough to prevent nearby equipment from being unloaded
         + Most types of equipment need to be loaded in order for other things like doors and buttons to register them
         + The simulation distance should always be high enough to fit the entire current level from anywhere within the level